-Rehabilitation cases are appealed to the Insurance Court by making a written appeal submitted to the Court.
-The period of appeal is 30 days from when the appellant has been notified of the decision.
+Rehabilitation cases are appealed to the Insurance Court.
 The decision of the Insurance Court is final.

 A claimant dissatisfied with a compensation decision can appeal for a change in the district court by bringing an action against the insurance company within three years of receiving written notification of the insurance company's decision and this time limit.

 The claimant is deemed to have received the decision by the seventh (7th) day after mailing, unless proved otherwise.